 Adventure Awaits You at Pismo Preserve

-The Land Conservancy of San Luis Obispo County has officially closed escrow and taken ownership of the Pismo Preserve as of September 16, 2014.
+Back on September 2014, The Land Conservancy of San Luis Obispo County closed escrow and taken ownership of the Pismo Preserve.
 In addition to raising an unprecedented $12.3 million in just over six months to purchase the property and make initial site improvements, The Land Conservancy has finalized all the paperwork and legal agreements required to permanently conserve the property for community benefit.

 Eight million of the conservation funding was provided by the State Coastal Conservancy and the Wildlife Conservation Board, $3 million came from local and regional government agencies, and the remaining $1.3 million was donated by the community.
 This broad-reaching financial support exemplifies the many diverse yet interconnected ways that land conservation benefits a community.